lekakenycollins8/eric-coaching-gpt/eric-gpt/docs/user-stories.md

 As an invited team member, I want to click the email invite, sign up or sign in, and be added to the Org so that I can access worksheets under my team's subscription.

-## Executive VIP Dashboard
+## My Submissions

 ### View Submission History

-As an Executive VIP user, I want to see a table of all my past submissions with date, worksheet name, and PDF download link so that I can revisit or export my coaching history.
+As a user, I want to see a paginated table of all my past submissions with date, worksheet name, and PDF download link so that I can revisit or export my coaching history.

-### Unlimited Access
+### Unlimited Access for Executive VIP

 As an Executive VIP, I want to never be blocked on submission quota so that I can get coaching whenever I need it.

+## Trackers & Reflection Tools

+### Create New Tracker

+As a user, I want to create a new 5-day tracker with a title, description, and start date so that I can track my progress on a specific commitment.

+### Log Daily Entries

+As a user, I want to mark each day's completion status and add optional notes for my 5-day tracker so that I can record my progress consistently.

+### Submit Final Reflection

+As a user, I want to add a final reflection after completing my 5-day tracker so that I can document my overall experience and learnings.

+### View Tracker History

+As a user, I want to see a list of all my active and completed trackers so that I can review my progress over time.

+### Download Tracker PDF

+As a user, I want to generate and download a PDF summary of my tracker with all entries and reflection so that I can save or share my progress.

+## Jackier Method Workbook Integration

+### Complete Initial Assessment

+As a new user, I want to complete the Jackier Method Workbook so that I can receive a personalized diagnosis of my leadership challenges and get tailored worksheet recommendations.

+### Receive AI Diagnosis

+As a user, I want to receive an AI-generated diagnosis of my leadership pillars after completing the workbook so that I understand which areas to focus on for improvement.

+### Schedule Human Coaching

+As a user who has received an AI diagnosis, I want to be prompted to schedule a call with Eric so that I can discuss my results and get personalized human coaching.

+### Track Progress with Follow-ups

+As an ongoing user, I want to complete follow-up assessments so that I can track my progress and receive updated recommendations based on my development.

+### Receive Clarifying Questions

+As a user working through worksheets, I want the system to ask me clarifying questions when needed so that my coaching experience becomes more personalized and effective.

 ## Security & Compliance (Internal/Technical)